eakwarren/LAS/README.md

 ## Setup - unzip, install, configure, run
 1. Unzip to your Documents folder (or another folder, but you'll need to edit more paths.)

 2. Download [Open Stage Control](https://openstagecontrol.ammd.net/download/) v1.25.5+ It’s a free and modular OSC / Midi controller.
-Unzip it and move the app into your Applications folder.
+Unzip and move to your Applications folder.
 Start it and load _OSC Server.config_.
 In the server's 'load' setting, set your username and path to _LAS.json_ and save the config, then close and restart the server.
 A new window with the json file loaded will open. **_It will look strange until you run the LAS.scpt and click on a track in Logic._** TIP: Use an old phone, iPad, tablet, —anything with a web browser— with LAS.
-Connect to the server by scanning the QR code in Open Stage Control or going to http://your-ip-address:8080.
+Connect to the server by scanning the QR code in Open Stage Control or going to http://your-server-ip-address:8080.

 3. Configure the following items.
 MacOS Gatekeeper will prevent launching unsigned apps.
-In the Apps folder right-click and open both MidiPipe.app and sendosc and allow to run.
+In the Apps folder, right-click and open both MidiPipe.app and sendoscUNI and allow to run.
 Read more about Gatekeeper [here](https://en.wikipedia.org/wiki/Gatekeeper_(macOS)#Override).
-    Add optional sample library pictures to the _LibPics_ folder.
-Name them using the same prefix or suffix you use for tracks. (ie. CS 4 Horns, BBC Clarinet 1, OTBS Full Strings, etc.) LAS uses these to build the picture URL.
-A few sample pics are included for reference.
-Set prefix/suffix libCode setting in _LAS.scpt_ _When adding new pics or changing their names in Finder, please restart Open Stage Control._
+    Add sample library pictures to the _LibPics_ folder.
+Name them using the same prefix or suffix you use for tracks or art set names.
+Select a libCode aption in _LAS.scpt._ **_When adding new pics or changing their names in Finder, please restart Open Stage Control._**

     Open _LAS.scpt_ with Script Editor and select an artColorSetting.